Best Things To See and Do in Buffalo National River

 No permits are required to backpack or camp in primitive sites in the backcountry at Buffalo National River.

-Remember that the area is rural and rugged when planning a backpacking trip.
+Remember that the area is rural and rugged when planning a trip.
 Some of the trails aren’t marked well, and cell phone reception is poor.
 Be sure to plan your route and have a good map or GPS.

 Horseback Riding

 There are over 75 miles of trails for horseback riding, with many of the popular trails located in the Upper District.
-Steel Creek Campground allows horse trailers but keep in mind that the road into the campground is winding and steep.

-Be sure to have a map when exploring the backcountry – cell phone reception is limited unless you are high up on a mountaintop and close to a town.
+Be sure to have a map when exploring the backcountry.
+Cell phone reception is limited unless you are high up on a mountaintop and close to a town.

-Star Gazing and Night Photography
+Stargazing and Night Photography

-The park is in a rural area, so the night sky is truly a sight to see!
-The best places to view the night sky are from the campgrounds in the Upper District.
+The park is in a rural area, so the night sky is truly a sight to see.

 Floating the River

-The river is a popular destination for kayaking, canoeing, fishing, swimming, and nature watching.
-With its multiple launch points and outfitters, Buffalo National River is a great place for folks who loves the great outdoors.
-Planning a float trip is easy with one of the local guiding outfits, or you can bring your kayak or canoe.
+The river is a popular destination for kayaking, canoeing, fishing, and swimming.
+With its multiple launch points and local outfitters, Buffalo National River is a great place for folks who love floating the river.

 Fishing

 If you enjoy fly fishing, you’ll appreciate fishing on the Buffalo.
 It has some of the best fishing in the state.
-So, bring your fishing gear and enjoy the famous turquoise waters.

 Wildlife Watching

-We have even seen the boars while hiking in the Upper District along the Centerpoint Trail.
+While hiking, keep your eyes peeled for deer and wild boars.
+We have seen the boars while hiking in the Upper District along the Centerpoint Trail.

 Where To Stay in Buffalo National River

-Camping
+Tent Camping

 There are fantastic places to camp along the river in the Upper District if you are tent camping.
-Check out Steel Creek, Kyles Landing, Erbie, or the Ozark Campground.
-All of these campgrounds have easy access to the river.

 Cabins